mebucca/mebucca.github.io/content/publications/_index.md

 title: "Publications"
 ---

 Below is a selection of published and forthcoming work.
-Replace the placeholders with final PDFs/DOIs.

 - **Colorism Revisited: The Effects of Skin Color on Educational and Labor Market Outcomes in the United States** (2024), *Sociological Science*